vuepress/core/docs/reference/theme-api.md

   All of the Theme API of the parent theme will be inherited, but the child theme will not override the parent theme directly.
 Theme specific options will override according to following rules:

-  - [layouts](#layouts): When a layout with the same name is registered in both child and parent theme, the layout of the child theme will have a higher priority.
   - [plugins](#plugins): When a same plugin is used in both child and parent theme, if the plugin does not support to be used multiple times, only the one used in the child theme will take effect.
   - [templateBuild](#templatebuild) / [templateDev](#templatedev): Child theme templates will override parent theme templates.